ericchiang/blog/content/post/containers-from-scratch.md

 Predictably this program fails; listing on port 80 requires permissions we don't have.
 Of course we can just use `sudo`, but we'd like to give the binary just the one permission to listen on lower ports.

 Capabilities are a set of discrete powers that together make up everything root can do.
-This can be seemingly mundane things like setting the system clock, or the ability to kill arbitrary processes.
+This ranges from things like setting the system clock, to kill arbitrary processes.
 In this case, `CAP_NET_BIND_SERVICE` allows executables to listen on lower ports.

 We can grant the executable `CAP_NET_BIND_SERVICE` using the `setcap` command.